 1. Promotes Fetal Growth:

-Persimmons are rich in minerals calcium and phosphorus.
-So, eating permisson fruit during pregnancy helps promotes growth and development of your unborn baby’s bones.
-Also, the fruit promotes the smooth functioning of the central nervous system (3).
+Persimmons are a good source of calcium and phosphorus.
+So, eating persimmons fruit during pregnancy helps promotes growth and development of your unborn baby’s bones.
+Also, the fruit promotes the smooth functioning of the central nervous system (2).

 2. Cures Anemia: